What to expect from specialists and how to get the most from appointments

 During the Appointment

 Ask about the tests the specialist wants to do.
 What are they looking for?
 What will the results tell you?
-How long until you get the results?
+How long until you get results?
 Don't just nod and accept that tests are being ordered.
 Understand why.
 Sometimes a test is truly necessary and sometimes it's the standard thing they do whether or not it will change anything.
 You're allowed to ask and to understand the reasoning.

 Take notes or ask your parent to take notes while you focus on listening.
 You're not going to remember everything that's said, even if you listened carefully.
 You'll be anxious.
 You'll be processing.
 Your brain won't actually record the details of what was explained.
-So write it down or record it on your phone if the specialist is okay with that.
+Write it down or record it on your phone if the specialist is okay with that.

-What They Won't Tell You
+What They Won't Tell You Unprompted

-Specialists are trained to be optimistic.
-They're trained to present information in a way that doesn't frighten patients unnecessarily.
+Specialists are trained to be measured in how they present information.
+They won't unnecessarily frighten patients.
 This is good in a lot of ways, but it means you don't always get the whole picture.
 If your parent's condition has a poor prognosis, the specialist might not lead with that.
 They might say that treatment can help manage symptoms, which is true, but they might not say that the overall direction of this disease is usually decline, because they don't want your parent to lose hope.
 That's understandable, but you need to know it.
-You need to know what the likely course of the disease is, even if it's difficult.

 Sometimes they also won't promise good outcomes because they can't predict them.
 If the specialist tells you that treatment might help your parent walk better, that's honest.
-But your parent is going to hear that as treatment will help me walk better, and then when it doesn't, your parent will feel like the treatment failed.
-You need to understand the difference between might and will.
+But your parent is going to hear that as "treatment will help me walk better," and then when it doesn't, your parent will feel like the treatment failed.
+You need to understand the difference between "might" and "will."
 You need to know what the realistic outcomes are.

 The thing specialists really won't tell you is how your parent will actually feel about living with this condition.
 A doctor can explain your parent's heart is working at sixty percent capacity.
 A doctor can explain what medications do.
-But whether your parent will feel like life is worth living with those limitations, or whether they'll be okay with medical limitations to preserve the life they have, that's something nobody can tell you.
+But whether your parent will feel like life is worth living with those limitations, or whether they'll be okay with medical trade-offs to preserve the life they have, that's something nobody can tell you.
 You have to figure that out with your parent, together.

 After the Visit